angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 If the party uses the Scroll of Banishment found in [[#Room 7 Another Long Hall]] at any point, she willingly fail the check and return to the Abyss.
 In that case, all spells and effects she was maintaining will immediately end, freeing any remaining Sarenite clergy from her control.

-<<<<<<< HEAD
-If the party uses the Scroll of Banishment found in [[#Room 7 Another Long Hall]] at any point, she willingly fail the check and return to the Abyss.
-In that case, all spells and effects she was maintaining will immediately end.
 **(To add more, urgency to the quest I'd introduce a timer to the fight, if the group does not resolve the fight in a satisfactory fashion<ergo, kill the congregation> Dolly will threaten to Kill Sister Magdelon.
 Forcing Dervos to pick who dies seems very on point.
 I'd give the party five turns to resolve the encounter, if the fight drags on the Sister dies.
 If you want Dolly to be particularly cruel, she might trap her soul as a way to keep Dervos coming after her.)
 =======
 >>>>>>> origin/main  1